Jamazi4/bimcat/node-notes.md

 #### notes after modelling the headwall --

-- split linestring by vecs and an input for index of the vec - getPoint - either linestring or mesh
+X when plugging to occupied parent list and changing type - it removes empty slot

+X illegal ui controls fail silently

+- apply transform to work for individual origins? - in extrude too

 - apply transform to support vector

+- mesh in groups is not merging correctly

+- triangulating separate linestrings?

 - split vector by x y z

+- split linestring by vecs and an input for index of the vec - getPoint - either linestring or mesh

 - subdivide and some picking method is really necesarry

+- vector math to support scalar or a separate node for this

 ## General

 BUGS:

-- group node adding slot when connecting to already connected for a swap
 - left-click on node
 - enabled node menu buttons when not in node navigation
 - ctrl-c not working in input fields